Transpose-Platform/ctf-apps/README.md

-# AI Chat Assistant with Ollama
+# CTF AI Chat Challenge

-A cross-platform Flask web application that provides a chat interface to interact with AI models via Ollama.
+A cross-platform Flask web application designed as a Capture The Flag (CTF) security challenge.
+The goal is to extract a secret from an AI assistant that has been instructed to protect (but not protect well) a hidden value.
 Supports macOS, Linux, and Raspberry Pi.

 ## Features